-At 400 welds, the uncoated surface in Figure 5.7a showed fewer alloy layers than the 100 weld case.
+At 400 welds, the uncoated surface in Figure 5.7a showed more stabilized alloy layers than the 100 weld case.
+The beta brass remained smooth and continuous, and the gamma brass was thinner and more evenly spread across the electrode surface.
+The outer mixed layer and surface layers of zinc were reduced in thickness and observed less frequently on the surface.
 The depth of zinc penetration into the base material was approximately 16 micrometers, very similar to the 100 weld case.
-The many layers seen in the 100 weld image were evidently removed by the sticking and stripping mechanism leaving a thicker β brass layer behind labelled I on the figure, with some gamma brass and thin regions of zinc.
+The complex surface layers seen in the 100 weld image were evidently removed by the sticking and stripping mechanism leaving a thicker β brass layer behind labelled II on the figure, with some gamma brass and thin regions of zinc.
 At this stage, the uncoated electrode was very close to failure.
 The tip growth that had occurred reduced current density and local heating at the electrode interface which slowed the progression of zinc into the copper base material.